briankoser/sfc-listeners-guide/episodes/0023-lord-of-the-rings.md

 firsts:
   - Matt corrects Ben on "Lindelhof"
   - Feedback from Blondeen (homeschooling mom of ten kids)
 prophecy:
+  - host: Matt
-  - {"host": "Matt", "prediction": "There will be a sequel to <i class='work-title'>X-Men: First Class</i>", "veracity": true, "comments": ""}
+    prediction: "There will be a sequel to <i class='work-title'>X-Men: First Class</i>"
+    veracity: true
 future_episodes:
   - More <i class="work-title">The Lord of the Rings</i>
   - <i class="work-title">Blade Runner</i> live blog